Erich Rieger

-Erich Otto Ernst Rieger (born 1935 in Würzburg, Germany) is a German astrophysicist who spent his research career at the Max Planck Institute for Extraterrestrial Physics (MPE) near Munich.
+Erich Rieger (1 October 1935 – 14 August 2021) was a German astrophysicist who spent his research career at the Max Planck Institute for Extraterrestrial Physics (MPE) near Munich.
 He is notable for his 1984 discovery of the period of ~154 days in solar flares.
 Since the discovery, the period has been confirmed in most heliophysics data in the Solar System, including the interplanetary magnetic field, and has become known as the Rieger period (PR).
+Rieger died on 14 August 2021, at the age of 85.

 Rieger periodicities

 Rieger period

 Rieger and coworkers discovered in 1984 a strong period of ~154 days in hard solar flares, at least since the solar cycle 19.
 The period has since been confirmed in most heliophysics data and the interplanetary magnetic field, and is commonly known as the Rieger period.

 Rieger-type periodicities

 Besides numerous confirmations of PR, its resonance harmonics were reported as well, including 5/6PR, 2/3PR, 1/2PR, 1/3PR, and 1/5PR, i.e., ~128, ~102, ~78, ~51, and ~31 days, called Rieger-type periodicities.
 Types of data periodic with Rieger cycles include solar flares, photospheric magnetic flux, group sunspot numbers, and proton speed.
 Various longer (1–2 years) modulations also were reported in almost all heliophysics data types.
 Besides the above mentioned, data types that exhibit long-periodic dynamics include solar flare index, solar radio flux, and others, except for the coronal index and 10.7 cm solar flux.

 So far, these periodicities have been reported in different ranges, depending on data, location, epoch, and methodology, as 155–160 days, 160–165 days, 175–188 days, and 180–190 days.
 Most of those studies indicate a leading periodicity ranging from 152 to 158 days, which appears to be dominant particularly in the time phase from ~1979–1983, corresponding to the solar maximum activity.